godycnyama/ElevatorSimulator/README.md

 All elevator requests are put in a list.
 Each elevator picks up requests from this list.
 An elevator request consists of origin floor and destination floor.
-An request that has been picked up by an elevator,  is removed from the list.
+Any request that has been picked up by an elevator is removed from the list.